it-robotics/ITRLogging/README.md

 Also look look at the provided [properties file](https://github.com/it-robotics/ITRLogging/blob/master/resources/itr-logging.conf) for custom levels enabling.
 The properties file has to be named "itr-logging.conf" by default and reside in executable directory.
-To customize properties file loading you can early set these environment variables:
+To customize properties file loading the following environment variables can be early set:

  * ITR_LOGGING_CONFIG_FILE_DIR: base path for the properties file;
  * ITR_LOGGING_CONFIG_FILE: properties file name;